HamBellMB35/SwordAndMagic/README.md

 # SwordAndMagic.
-A Fantasy - action demo game that implements an FSM, and assets like Gaia Pro, amongst others.
+A Fantasy-action demo game that implements an FSM, and assets like Gaia Pro, amongst others.
 #
 Due to the size of some of the assets used, only the FSM scripts have been uploaded
 #